-Halloween has its origins in the ancient Celtic festival known as Samhain (pronounced “sah-win”) more than 3,000 years ago.
+What we know as Halloween begins as the ancient Celtic festival known as Samhain (pronounced “sah-win”) more than 3,000 years ago.
 Samhain is Gaelen for November.
 The history of Halloween all starts with a festival to celebrate the end of the harvest season in Gaelic culture.
 Samhain was a time used by the ancient pagans to take stock of supplies and prepare for winter.
 It was also a time when they asked their Druid priests to pray for them and their family as they faced the coming dark days of winter.
 The ancient Gaels believed that on October 31, the boundaries between the worlds of the living and the dead overlapped and the deceased would come back to life and cause havoc such as sickness or damaged crops.

 The festival would frequently involve bonfires.
-It is believed that the fires attracted insects to the area which attracted bats to the area.
+Most believe that the fires attracted insects to the area which attracted bats to the area.
 These are additional attributes of the history of Halloween, possibly contributing to the association with Bats that feed on the insects drawn to the flames.

 Trick-or-treating, is an activity for children on or around Halloween in which they proceed from house to house in costumes, asking for treats such as confectionery with the question, “Trick or treat?”
-The “trick” part of “trick or treat” is a threat to play a trick on the homeowner or his property if no treat is given.
+The “trick” part of “trick or treat” is a threat to play a trick on the homeowner or his property if no Treat was given.
 Trick-or-treating is one of the main traditions of Halloween.
-It has become socially expected that if one lives in a neighborhood with children one should purchase treats in preparation for trick-or-treaters.
+It has become socially expected that if one lives in a neighborhood with children, one should purchase treats in preparation for trick-or-treaters.

 The history of Halloween has evolved.
-The activity is popular in the United States, the United Kingdom, Ireland, and Canada and many other emerging countries.
+The activity is most popular in the United States.
+People also celebrate in the United Kingdom, Ireland, and Canada and many other emerging countries.
 Due to increased American cultural influence in recent years, imported through exposure to US television and other media, trick-or-treating has started to occur among children in many parts of Europe, and in the Saudi Aramco camps of Dhahran, Akaria compounds and Ras Tanura in Saudi Arabia.
-The most significant growth and resistance is in the United Kingdom.
+The most significant growth in the celebration of Halloween is in the United Kingdom.
 Here it has also faced rising controversy, where the police have threatened to prosecute parents who allow their children to carry out the “trick” element.
-In continental Europe, where the commerce-driven importation of Halloween is seen with more skepticism, numerous destructive or illegal “tricks” and police warnings have further raised suspicion about this game and Halloween in general.
+In continental Europe, where the commerce-driven importation of Halloween is viewed with more skepticism, numerous destructive or illegal “tricks” and police warnings have further raised suspicion about this game and Halloween in general.

 In Ohio, Iowa, and Massachusetts, the night designated for Trick-or-treating is often referred to as Beggars Night.

-Part of the history of Halloween is complete without the mention of Halloween costumes.
-The practice of dressing up in costumes and begging door to door for treats on holidays goes back to the Middle Ages, and includes Christmas wassailing.
+No story on the history of Halloween is complete without the mention of Halloween costumes.
+The practice of dressing up in costumes and begging door to door for treats on holidays goes back to the Middle Ages and includes Christmas wassailing.
 Trick-or-treating resembles the late medieval practice of “souling,” when poor folk would go door to door on Hallowmas (November 1), receiving food in return for prayers for the dead on All Souls Day (November 2).
-It originated in Ireland and Britain, although similar practices for the souls of the dead were found as far south as Italy.
+It originated in Ireland and Britain, although similar practices for the souls of the dead are found as far south as Italy.
 Shakespeare mentions the practice in his comedy The Two Gentlemen of Verona (1593), when Speed accuses his master of “puling [whimpering, whining], like a beggar at Hallowmas.”

 The Day of the Dead celebrations might seem to be very similar to Halloween.
 It’s a great demonstration of how Halloween history has evolved in different ways across various cultures.
 In both cases, people dress up in costumes, there are a lot of skeletons everywhere, and there are special sweet treats and candies given out.
-Also people spend a lot of time in graveyards and death imagery is everywhere.
+Also, people spend a lot of time in graveyards and death imagery is everywhere.

-But there are some big differences between the holiday that promotes fear of the dead and the holiday that celebrates the dead.
-The Day of the Dead holiday is about celebrating the dead, not being afraid of the dead.
-It’s a holiday for people to honor their ancestors and loved ones who have passed away and invite those spirits back into their homes to be part of the family once more.
-It’s a celebration of family and a show of respect for those who have passed on to the land of the dead.
+But there are some big differences between the holidays that promote fear of the dead and the holiday that celebrates the dead.
+The Day of the Dead holiday is about honoring the dead, not being fearing them.
+It’s a holiday for people to honor their ancestors and loved ones who have passed away and to invite those spirits back into their homes to be part of the family once more.
+It’s a celebration of heritage and a show of respect for those who have passed on to the land of the dead.